kamsuri/Mouse_data_extraction-Task-T177033-/README.md

 7)Averge drag length: It tells the average length for which user has dragged an object.
 8)Average drag time: Average time taken by a user to drag an object, can be checked against feasible range of a normal human user.

 The above mentioned features can be used to detect if a user is a bot or not at an initial stage.
 I will keep updating this list of features.
+These features have been extracted using initial 10 data files in "user12" only.